MicrosoftDocs/OData-docs/Odata-docs/odatalib/v6/use-uri-parser-v6.md

 ---
 title: "Use ODataUriParser in odatalib v6"
-description: "Parse OData uri using OData Core APIs"
+description: Outlines the UriParser for OData V4, giving an overview of the application.
 author: madansr7
 ms.author: saumadan
 ms.date: 7/1/2019